-This isn’t just useful in improving your grades, it’s an important skill to master when sending your work out into the world.
+This is an important skill to master when sending your work out into the world.
 Not only do you want to be taken seriously, but to ensure that the value of your writing is judged as fairly as possible.
-This includes: good grammar, appropriate referencing and any specific requirements for the piece; being under no illusions that it’ll make you want to prick your eyes out with a sharp cocktail stick.
+This includes good grammar and any specific requirements for the piece; being under no illusions that you’ll want to prick your eyes out with a sharp cocktail stick.

 I try and make it more fun by making a cup of tea, preparing a snack and listening in the background to the jump scares of my favourite French gamer on YouTube.
 I then go through my work as leisurely as possible (best way to spot mistakes) and take the time to double-check.

 5. Grow Your Confidence Slowly and Mindfully

 Coming top doesn’t come naturally to me.
-Yet with every mark I’ve received trickling slowly in the right direction, it’s been enough for me to think: ‘wait.
+Yet with every mark I’ve received trickling in the right direction, it’s been enough for me to think: ‘wait.
 Maybe I could get even one or two more points next time?’
+This is a healthy mindset to have for a writer both in or out of education.

-So have confidence in your abilities (not arrogance, that’s another creature), and really believe that success is a slow, winding journey of understanding the craft; understanding yourself as a writer and being mindful of the process.
+So have confidence in your abilities, and really believe that success is a slow, winding journey of understanding the craft; understanding yourself and being mindful of the process.

 Now over to you.
-What tips do you have to improve your grades as a creative writing student?
+What tips do you have to ‘improve your grades.’
 Are you full of wisdom that would be useful to me (and others)?
 If so, make sure to write it down in the comments section below.